 The Panathenaic Stadium, where the modern Olympics were reborn, is steeped in history.
 Originally built in 330 BCE, it hosted the first modern Olympics in 1896, setting the stage for the Games as we know them.
 Run a lap on its legendary track (at a cost, and only during a brief morning window), sit where ancient spectators once cheered, and imagine the roar of 50,000 people filling this all-marble masterpiece.

-While most visitors flock to Filopappou hill near the Acropolis and Lycabettus hill near Kolonaki and Exarcheia, Pangrati lovers can hike up the lush and scenic Profitis Ilias and Ardittos hills, which offer their own kind of magic.
+On either side of the stadium are two very visit-worthy hills.
+While most visitors flock to Filopappou hill near the Acropolis and Lycabettus hill near Kolonaki and Exarcheia, Pangrati lovers can hike up the lush and scenic Profitis Ilias and Ardittou hills, which offer their own kind of magic.
 These ancient places are where locals jog, sip their morning coffee with a view, or sneak in a romantic moment under the cypress trees.
 At sunset, the Acropolis, seen from afar, glows above with a golden light.

 The Squares